glenmeyerowitz/ECEM202A-Project/README.md

 Autonomous vehicle developers refer to the Operational Design Domain (ODD) to refer to the specific environments where a vehicle is intended to operate.
 [2] The ODD can be limited by location, geography or topography, weather, time of day, or other parameters.
 Generally, a vehicle should not exit its ODD during operation and this is relatively easy to control if the ODD is governed by location.
 For instance, a GPS signal can be used to ensure that the vehicle remains within a given geo-fenced area.
 However, if the ODD is governed by weather then it may be outside of the control of the operators to determine when the ODD changes.
 For instance, if the vehicle is not intended to operate in rain then it may be necessary to halt service if it begins to rain.

+It is reasonable to use human behavior as a baseline for how a semi-autonomous or autonomous vehicle should behave under a given set of conditions.
+It has been demonstrated that vehicle speeds will decrease when there is rain or snow, and vehicle speeds decrease more under adverse weather conditions when lighting is also poor.
+[4] While this may seem like common sense, it is also difficult to ensure that an autonomous vehicle will correctly adjust its behavior under these conditions.

+The below chart from [4] indicates the effect that weather and lighting conditions have on vehicle speed.
+This general behavior is what a semi-autonomous or autonomous system should emulate.

-Often, autonomous or semi-autonomous vehicle controls are governed by a finite state machine (FSM) which determines the operational parameters of the vehicle.
+Often, semi-autonomous or autonomous vehicle controls are governed by a finite state machine (FSM) which determines the operational parameters of the vehicle.
 For instance, some of the parameters controlled by this FSM may include maximum vehicle speed and minimum following distance to the forward vehicle.
 Without a reliable system to successfully identify different weather patterns, there is no way of correctly adjusting the state of the FSM to adjust vehicle parameters as weather patterns change.

 There are existing systems that can determine the weather using computer vision.
 Tesla incorporates an “autowiper” feature which uses a fisheye camera and associated Neural Network (NN) to output a probability between 0 and 1 of whether there is moisture on the windshield.
 [3] However, this feature is susceptible to adversarial attacks either thru the physical world or algorithms that impact the output signal of the embedded camera itself.

 ## Project Schedule